ap0llo/wolpertinger/Docs/Communication Protocol.md

 The Message Layer specifies high-level constructs for remote method calls and is based on XML.
 The Transmission Layer is responsible the transmission of these xml messages and handles encryption, compression etc.

-Wolpertinger was built to communicate via XMPP, but of course other protocols could be used to send the messages.
+Wolpertinger was built to with communcation via XMPP in mind, but of course other messaging protocols could be used instead.

 ![Protocol Layers](protocol_layers.png)